A range of our key policies are available to view or download below.

 This statement aims to outline the information PAL requires from our clients to deliver an effective and timely EPA service.
 For PAL to accurately allocate assessors, we need accurate and up-to-date information regarding the apprentice’s status, location and apprenticeship standard they are working on.

-Invoicing Policy
+Invoicing and Assessment Fees Policy

-This policy sets out our approach to invoicing and associated matters for all PAL clients/purchasers.
-If you have any queries about the contents of the policy, or wish to give feedback, you can use our Freephone number 0800 160 1899, or email us via invoices@professionalassessment.co.uk.
+If you have any queries about the contents of the policy, or wish to give feedback, you can use our Freephone number 0800 160 1899, or email us via info@professionalassessment.co.uk

 Quality Assurance Manual for Providers and Employers